ultimate271/notes/book/agnostic/firstdraft.md

 want to use.
 This has the benefit of being succint, but has the danger, best I can see, of being still ambiguous.
 It's also dreadfully boring, and I am of the opinion that philosophy fails if the one partaking in the philosophy becomes bored.

-So instead, I want to explore the concepts of being that we as humans all share, and I want to label the concepts that we discover along the way with terms that, hopefully, most closely resemble those concepts.
+So, I want to explore the concepts of being that we as humans all share, and I want to label the concepts that we discover along the way with terms that, hopefully, most closely resemble those concepts.
 I want to do it in this way to remain as unambiguous as possible.
-I want to lead a journey that goes through the realm of our existance, and when a certain idea or concept comes up, an idea or concept which will be hopefully shared by those who might go along with this journey, I want to label that concept, so that the label can be used from then on to talk about that concept.
+I want to lead a journey that goes through the realm of our existance, an inward journey that can be followed as unambiguously as possible, and when a certain idea or concept comes up, an idea or concept which will be hopefully shared by those who might go along with this journey, I want to label that concept, so that the label can be used from then on to talk about that concept.
 In this way I hope to be less ambiguous, and also I hope to be more interesting.
 Because what is the purpose of philosophy if the philosopher does not provoke thought?
 From this, we can then go on to talk about the philosphical ideas, with little in the way of confusion about what exactly is meant by the idea.

 So what does this journey look like?
 What sort of journey to I wish to partake in?